 Typically Offered: Spring.

 This 7 course series includes pathophysiology, pharmacology, and therapeutics of a range of system based physiological conditions.
 Standards of care, controversial issues, pharmacotherapy advances, and patient management are covered.
-Areas covered in this course: cardiology 2, infectious diseases 1.
-Restrictions: Department Consent Required
+Areas covered in this course: infectious diseases.
+Restriction: Department Consent Required

 Grading Basis: Letter Grade